allaashish/hello-world/README.md

 # hello-world
 first one
-But now I addes second one also
+But now I am adding second one also